We explain WTF they really are

 Why Do SD Cards Have So Many Names?

-As you might know, SD cards (or Secure Digital Cards) are storage devices developed by Secure Digital Association (usually shortened to SD association or just SDA).
-Formed as a joint venture between SanDisk, Panasonic, and Toshiba, SDA is tasked with developing semiconductor flash memories (like SSD hard drives).
+SD (Secure Digital) cards are storage devices developed by Secure Digital Association.
+Formed as a joint venture between SanDisk, Panasonic, and Toshiba, SDA is tasked with creating semiconductor flash memories (like SSD hard drives).

-But as the technology evolved over the years, these flash memory cards started being used with all sorts of devices, from MP3 players to iPhones.
+As the technology evolved, these flash memory cards started being used with various devices, from MP3 players to mobile phones to GPS devices.
 As a result, newer versions of the SD card got larger capacities.
 These capacities were denoted by suffixes like HC (High Capacity), XC (eXtended Capacity), and UC (Ultra Capacity).

-SanDisk and Motorola worked together to create T-Flash cards, boasting capacities up to 512 MB in a size smaller than a fingernail.
+SanDisk and Motorola worked together to create T-Flash cards, which boasted capacities of up to 512 MB in a size smaller than a fingernail.
 A trademark dispute with T-mobile led to the name becoming TransFlash card, which was often shortened to just TF card.

 Can You Still Buy TF Cards?